Avidanborisov/process-warrior/README.md

 That means that at times, the code may not follow idiomatic C++(11) guidelines (which is only where performance matters), or POSIX portability.
 This warrior only uses native Linux API's everywhere - it never executes a system command to the job.

-The warrior's course of action is divided into three steps: hiding, protecting and inifintely destroying.
+The warrior's course of action is divided into three steps: hiding, protecting and infinitely destroying.

 ###Hiding
 ###Protecting